nawabahmadreshi/documentation/pages/getting-started/creating-links.md

 {% image src='/img/pages/getting-started/creating-links/marketing-actions.png' half center alt='Marketing link actions' %}

 * **Edit** will open the link creation flow in edit mode.
 * **View stats** will bring up data for just that link.
 * **Duplicate** will open the creation flow for a new link with all of the link parameters copied over.
 * **Archive link** will hide that link from main view.
 You can still see it by enabling the **Archived** checkbox at the top of the page.

 ### Copy to clipboard

-You can copy your link to clipboard direct from the table on the [Marketing Links](https://dashboard.branch.io/marketing){:target="_blank"} page.
+You can copy your link to clipboard direct from the table on the [Quick Links](https://dashboard.branch.io/quick-links){:target="_blank"} page.

 {% image src='/img/pages/getting-started/creating-links/marketing-copy.png' half center alt='Copy to clipboard' %}

 ## See your link analytics

-At a granular level, you can see analytics for each individual link you create on the [Marketing Links](https://dashboard.branch.io/marketing){:target="_blank"} page.
+At a granular level, you can see analytics for each individual link you create on the [Quick Links](https://dashboard.branch.io/quick-links){:target="_blank"} page.
 The link you most recently created will be at the top, but you can also search for it in the search bar.

 {% image src='/img/pages/getting-started/creating-links/marketing-title.png' full center alt='Marketing title' %}